At-EC/At-RTOS/README.md

 There is planned support for the ARM Cortex remaining architectures though no chips are currently supported in my hand, If you perform it in your system, I'll thanks for your PRs to update the chip that verified into lists.

-## Supported IDE and Compiler
+## Compilers

-The main IDE/compilers currently is supported by At-RTOS are:
+The main compilers currently is supported by At-RTOS are:

 - MDK KEIL (AC5)
 - MDK KEIL (AC6)